-Do you think that Asari Dokubo was right?
-Let us know your thoughts in the comment section below.
-While you are at it, also like and share the story so that others can comment too.
+Do you agree that Biafra is a stumbling block to Igbo Presidency?
+Please let us know your thoughts in the comment section below.
+Also, like and share so that others can comment too.

 Content created and supplied by: JoeKing2028 (via Opera News )